jntm7/Yumikord/README.md

 ### ⚙️ Step 6: Setup Environment

-Depending on your operating system, run the appropriate setup script to install all necessary dependencies and configure your environment.
+Run the appropriate setup script to install the necessary Python & Node.js dependencies and configure your environment.

 - **For Windows:**